Canadian lawmakers plan Taiwan trip amid rising China tensions | Law-Order

 A delegation of Canadian lawmakers plans to visit Taiwan in October to seek economic opportunities in the Asia Pacific region, Liberal Member of Parliament Judy Sgro said on Wednesday, a move that could further stoke tensions between China and the West.

-The Chinese embassy in Ottawa did not respond to a request for comment.
+The Taipei Economic and Cultural Office in Canada did not immediately respond to an emailed request for comment.
 Sgro said members of a parliamentary committee on trade have been planning to visit the self-ruled island for some time.

 "The intent is not to disrupt and cause problems for Taiwan, or problems for China.
 It's about trade, it's about friendship, it's about opportunities for Canada, in that whole Asia Pacific region," Sgro, who heads the trade panel, told Reuters.
 Sgro said Canadian lawmakers have visited Taiwan bi-annually in the past but stopped due to the coronavirus pandemic.